 8.25.
 After evaluation, loading functions for the screened-in HIEEs should be defined for the engineering evaluation.
 The load characterization is the link between the events and the definition of the loading environment for evaluation.
-The resulting matrix of loading conditions produced by the events should be applied to the entire nuclear installation or to portions of it (see table 4, Scenario-1 in Ref.
-[18]).
+The resulting matrix of loading conditions produced by the events should be applied to the entire nuclear installation or to portions of it (see table 4, Scenario-No. 1, in Ref.
+[1819]).
 Tables 5-7 of Ref.
-[18] identify the following parameters for engineering evaluation: impact, heat, fire and vibration.
+[1819] identify the following parameters for engineering evaluation: impact, heat, fire and vibration.
 Ref.
-[19] describes the complete evaluation methodology for structural impact, induced vibrations, thermal effects from fire, local and global effects and acceptance criteria.
+[19Reference [18]] describes the complete evaluation methodology for structural impact, induced vibrations, thermal effects from fire, local and global effects and acceptance criteria.

-8.26.
-The following are example of parameters that should be considered in relation to aircraft crashes (see Table 2):

-- (a) Types of aircraft and characteristics, nature of flight, and crash rate. - (b) Aircraft movements and flight frequencies from or in: - Airports; - Airways; - Controlled airspace around commercial and military airports; - Restricted and other forms of special airspace. - Location of aircraft sources, runway directions and other related data, and direction of approach to the nuclear installation site; - Airfield plates10 for take-off, landing and manoeuvring. - (c) Parameters derived from regional or national aircraft crash data: - Probability distributions for direction of approach and angle of descent, for each aircraft type; - Skid and footprint distances and rate of energy and momentum attenuation with distance for each aircraft type.
+- 8.26.
+The following are example of hazard parameters that should be considered in relation to aircraft crashes (see Table 2 in the Appendix): - (a) Types of aircraft and characteristics, nature of flight, and crash rate. - (b) Aircraft movements and flight frequencies from or in the following: - Airports; - Airways; - Controlled airspace around commercial and military airports; - Restricted and other forms of special airspace-; - Location of aircraft sources, runway directions and other related data, and direction of approach to the nuclear installation site; - Airfield plates10 for take-off, landing and manoeuvring. - (c) Parameters derived from regional or national aircraft crash data: - Probability distributions for direction of approach and angle of descent, for each aircraft type; - Skid and footprint distances and rate of energy and momentum attenuation with distance for each aircraft type.

-8.27.
-The following are example of parameters that should be considered (see Table 4 (1), (2), (3), (4) and (6), and also Ref.
-[19]):

-- (a) Impact energy at the nuclear installation: - Mass; - Velocity. - (b) Impact parameters; - Components of aircraft classified as hard missiles and as soft missiles; - Size and cross-section area in plane of impact. - (c) Parameters derived from the hazard analysis: - Probability distributions for direction of approach and angle of descent onto the nuclear installation site for each aircraft type; - Skid and footprint distances and rate of energy and momentum attenuation with distance for each aircraft type; - Data needed for analysis of secondary hazards; - Fuel load for each aircraft type and stage of flight; - Hazardous cargo, materials and volumes.
+- 8.27.
+The following are example of examples of load characterization parameters that should be considered (see Table 4 (1), (2), (3), (4) and (6), in the Appendix and also Ref.
+[1918]): - (a) Impact energy at the nuclear installation: - Mass; - Velocity. - (b) Impact parameters; - Components of aircraft classified as hard missiles and as soft missiles; - Size and cross-section area in of plane of impact. - (c) Parameters derived from the hazard analysis: - Probability distributions for direction of approach and angle of descent onto the nuclear installation site for each aircraft type; - Skid and footprint distances and rate of energy and momentum attenuation with distance for each aircraft type; - Data needed for analysis of secondary hazards; - Fuel load for each aircraft type and stage of flight; - Hazardous cargo, materials and volumes.